Praveenkanna16/Ecommerce-main/README.md

+Here’s your structured and well-formatted README with proper bold milestone titles:

-# E-Commerce-FollowAlong
+E-Commerce-FollowAlong

 Features

-## Authentication Page
+Authentication Page

-User Login and Signup functionality.
+	•	User Login and Signup functionality
-Password security.
+	•	Password security
-Token-based authentication for session management.
+	•	Token-based authentication for session management

-## Product Page
+Product Page

-Displays a list of available products.
+	•	Displays a list of available products
-Search and filter functionality for efficient product browsing.
+	•	Search and filter functionality for efficient product browsing

-## Order Page
+Order Page

-View all past orders with relevant details (product name, price, date).
+	•	View all past orders with relevant details (product name, price, date)
-Track the status of current orders.
+	•	Track the status of current orders

 Payment Gateway

-# Tech Stack
-## Frontend
-React: For building an interactive and dynamic user interface.
-Next.js: For server-side rendering and improving performance.
-## Backend
-Express.js: For building the RESTful API to handle business logic.
-Mongoose: For managing the MongoDB database and creating schemas.
-## Database
-MongoDB: To store user information, product data, orders, and payment records.
-# MILESTONE1 :-
-Set Up the Development Environment Installed all the necessary tools and dependencies to set up the development environment for the MERN (MongoDB, Express, React, Node.js) stack project.
-This includes configuring the backend and frontend dependencies to ensure smooth development.
-Understand Server-Client Interaction Gained an understanding of how the frontend (React) interacts with the backend (Node.js/Express) using APIs.
-Focused on how the client sends requests to the server, and how the server processes them and sends back responses.
-Set Up a Simple Server Created a basic server using Node.js and Express, laying the foundation for the project.
-The server is set up to handle API requests and provide a foundation for future endpoints and business logic.
-# MILESTONE 2 :-
-Create a Structured Folder Hierarchy Designed and implemented a structured folder hierarchy for the project, organizing the files in a way that ensures easy maintainability and scalability for both the frontend and backend.
-Set Up React App (Frontend) and Node.js Server (Backend) Frontend: Set up a React app to serve as the user interface for the project.
-Backend: Configured a Node.js server using Express to handle API requests, providing the foundation for server-side logic and database interaction.
-Configure Tailwind CSS for Styling Integrated and configured Tailwind CSS into the project to streamline the styling process and improve the overall design flexibility with utility-first CSS.
-Add Optional Extensions for Development Efficiency Installed and configured optional extensions such as Prettier, ESLint, and others to improve code formatting, quality, and overall development workflow.
-Build a Functional and Styled Login Page (Frontend) Developed and styled a Login Page for the frontend using React, Tailwind CSS, and connecting it to the backend for user authentication functionality.
-# MILESTONE3 :-
-Set Up Dedicated Folders for Organizing Backend Code Created dedicated folders for organizing the backend code.
-This ensures better structure and maintainability of the server-side code, with clear separation of concerns.
-Initialized and Configured a Node.js Server Set up a Node.js server using Express to handle API requests.
-This provides the backbone for the backend, allowing it to process incoming requests and return responses.
-Connected the Application to MongoDB Established a connection to MongoDB, enabling the application to store and manage data in a NoSQL database.
-This allows for flexible data handling and seamless interactions with the backend.
-Implemented Basic Error Handling Incorporated basic error handling in the server to ensure smooth operation.
-This handles potential errors gracefully, improving the reliability and stability of the application.
-# MILESTONE4 :-
-Create a User Model Designed and implemented a User Model that serves as a blueprint for how user data is structured and stored in the database.
-This model defines the user schema and the fields that are needed for user-related data.
-Create a User Controller Developed a User Controller that handles the logic related to user data.
-It manages tasks such as adding a new user, retrieving user information, and other user-related operations.
-Enable and Configure Multer for File Uploads Configured Multer to handle file uploads in the application.
-This allows users to upload files (like images) which will be stored appropriately in the system.
-Multer is set up to handle storage configurations and file validation.
-# MILESTONE5 :-
-Created a Sign-Up Page in React.

-Implemented form validation for: Name (required) Email (valid format required) Password (minimum 2 characters) Password Confirmation (must match password)

-Used React Router for navigation.

-# Milestone 6: User Registration and Authentication
-User Creation Endpoint (/create-user): Implemented an endpoint to create a new user.
-Validated the email to ensure the user doesn’t already exist.
-Successfully handled file uploads (e.g., avatar) using multer.

-Password Hashing: Used bcryptjs to hash passwords before saving them to the database, ensuring secure password storage.

-Error Handling: Incorporated centralized error handling using a custom ErrorHandler class.
-Applied catchAsyncErrors middleware to manage asynchronous errors in the routes.

-User Data Storage: Stored user details (e.g., name, email, password, avatar) in MongoDB with encrypted password.

-Email Notification (Optional): Integrated an email notification system to send a welcome email to the user after successful registration (using sendMail).

-JWT Token Generation: Added a method to generate JWT tokens upon user login (for future use in authentication routes).

-# Milestone 7: Create Login Endpoint
-Task Completed
-Implemented a login API endpoint.
-Accepted user credentials (email/username and password).
-Retrieved the corresponding user from the database.
-Validated the password using bcrypt.
-Compared the entered password with the stored hashed password for authentication.
-Generated a JWT token upon successful login for authentication.
-Implemented error handling for invalid credentials and server errors.
-# MILESTONE 8:-
-Design the Homepage Layout.
-Set up a responsive grid layout to display multiple product cards neatly.
-Ensured the layout adapts to different screen sizes for a better user experience.
-# Milestone 9:-
-ProductForm Component
-Overview
-The ProductForm is a React component for adding products with details like name, description, category, price, stock, and images.
-Users can upload multiple images with previews and choose a category from a predefined list.

-Milestone 10:
-Defined the structure of product data Built a POST endpoint to receive product data.

-Milestone 11:
-Fetches and displays Products Created an API endpoint to fetch all products from the database.
-Implemented a frontend function to fetch and display product data dynamically.
-Used useState and useEffect to manage the data lifecycle.

-Milestone 12:
-Fetch & Display Filtered Products Created an API endpoint to fetch products based on the user's email.
-Implemented frontend logic to request and display filtered products.
-Ensured efficient state management using React hooks.

-Milestone 13:
-Edit Product Functionality Created a PUT API endpoint to update product details in MongoDB.
-Added an Edit button on the product card.
-Implemented auto-filled form for editing existing product details.
-Connected frontend with backend to send PUT requests.
-Handled errors and ensured data validation.

-Milestone 14:- Edit & Delete Product Functionality Created a PUT API endpoint to update product details in MongoDB.
-Added an Edit button on the product card.
-Implemented auto-filled form for editing existing product details.
-Connected frontend with backend to send PUT requests.
-Handled errors and ensured data validation.
-Created a DELETE API endpoint to remove products from MongoDB.
-Added a Delete button to the product card.
-Integrated frontend with backend to send DELETE requests.

-Milestone 15:
-Created a New Nav Component The Navbar should include links to the following pages: Home My Products Add Product Cart

-Milestone 16: Product Info Page

-Overview

-In this milestone, we created a product info page that displays all the product data and allows users to select the quantity and add the items to their cart.

-Milestone 17: Cart Functionality Implementation

-In this milestone, we implemented the cart functionality, allowing users to add, view, and remove items from their cart.
-The cart state is managed using localStorage to persist data across page reloads.

-Milestone 18:

-Backend Endpoint for Cart

-In this milestone, we created a backend endpoint to fetch all products inside a user’s cart using their email.
-This allows the cart page to display the user’s cart items dynamically.

-Milestone 19: Cart Page & Quantity Update

-In this milestone, we created a cart page UI to display products using the backend endpoint from Milestone 18.
-Each product has + and - buttons to increase or decrease quantity.
-Additionally, we implemented a backend endpoint to update product quantity in the cart.
+	•	Secure payment processing and transaction tracking

+Tech Stack

+Frontend
+	•	React: For building an interactive and dynamic user interface
+	•	Next.js: For server-side rendering and improving performance

+Backend
+	•	Express.js: For building the RESTful API to handle business logic
+	•	Mongoose: For managing the MongoDB database and creating schemas

+Database
+	•	MongoDB: To store user information, product data, orders, and payment records

+Milestones

+🔹 Milestone 1 - Set Up the Development Environment
+	•	Installed all necessary tools and dependencies for the MERN stack
+	•	Configured backend and frontend dependencies for smooth development
+	•	Set up a basic Node.js server using Express

+🔹 Milestone 2 - Project Structure & Styling Setup
+	•	Created a structured folder hierarchy for frontend and backend
+	•	Set up a React app (frontend) and Node.js server (backend)
+	•	Integrated Tailwind CSS for responsive styling

+🔹 Milestone 3 - Backend Server & Database Connection
+	•	Created dedicated folders for organizing backend code
+	•	Initialized a Node.js server with Express
+	•	Connected the application to MongoDB
+	•	Implemented basic error handling

+🔹 Milestone 4 - User Model & File Uploads
+	•	Designed and implemented a User Model
+	•	Developed a User Controller to handle user-related operations
+	•	Configured Multer for file uploads (profile images, etc.)

+🔹 Milestone 5 - Sign-Up Page Implementation
+	•	Built a React signup form with validation
+	•	Implemented React Router for navigation

+🔹 Milestone 6 - User Registration & Authentication
+	•	Implemented User Creation Endpoint (/create-user)
+	•	Used bcryptjs for password hashing
+	•	Integrated JWT Token Generation for authentication

+🔹 Milestone 7 - Login Functionality
+	•	Created a Login API endpoint
+	•	Validated user credentials using bcrypt
+	•	Generated a JWT token upon successful login

+🔹 Milestone 8 - Homepage Layout
+	•	Designed a responsive homepage with product listings

+🔹 Milestone 9 - Product Form
+	•	Built a ProductForm component for adding product details

+🔹 Milestone 10 - Product Data & API Endpoint
+	•	Defined the product schema and created a POST API endpoint

+🔹 Milestone 11 - Fetch & Display Products
+	•	Created an API endpoint to fetch all products
+	•	Implemented frontend logic to display products dynamically

+🔹 Milestone 12 - Filtered Products Display
+	•	Developed an API to fetch user-specific products
+	•	Used React hooks (useState, useEffect) for efficient state management

+🔹 Milestone 13 - Edit Product Functionality
+	•	Created a PUT API endpoint to update product details

+🔹 Milestone 14 - Edit & Delete Product
+	•	Added edit and delete functionalities in both frontend and backend

+🔹 Milestone 15 - Navigation Bar Component
+	•	Created a NavBar with links to Home, My Products, Add Product, and Cart

+🔹 Milestone 16 - Product Info Page
+	•	Implemented a detailed product page with quantity selection

+🔹 Milestone 17 - Cart Functionality
+	•	Enabled Add to Cart, View Cart, and Remove from Cart functionalities

+🔹 Milestone 18 - Backend Endpoint for Cart
+	•	Developed an API endpoint to fetch user’s cart products

+🔹 Milestone 19 - Cart Page & Quantity Update
+	•	Created a cart page UI
+	•	Implemented quantity increment/decrement functionality

+🔹 Milestone 20 - Profile Page & Backend Endpoint
+	•	Designed a user profile page
+	•	Created an API endpoint to fetch user data

+🔹 Milestone 21 - Address Form
+	•	Built a frontend form to collect user addresses

+🔹 Milestone 22 - Saving Address in User Profile
+	•	Created a backend API to store user addresses

+🔹 Milestone 23 - Implementing “Place Order” and Address Selection
+	•	Added a “Place Order” button inside the cart page
+	•	Created an address selection page to allow users to choose a delivery address
+	•	Developed an API endpoint (GET /api/addresses) to fetch all saved addresses
+	•	Implemented Mongoose Order Schema to store order details